"Now what?" A guide to surviving an affair

 Stage 2: Learn the skills you’ll need to talk things through

-As you move forward, you’re going to need to do a lot of talking with your spouse.
+As you move forward, you’re going to need to do a lot of talking with your partner.
 Here’s the key though – you are way more likely to be successful if you have learned good communication skills.
 Can you talk together without the conversation getting overheated?
 Can you talk without either of you getting defensive?
 Can you make decisions together about your new life that feel mutually satisfying or do your decisions include someone or both of you feeling like you’re compromising?

 The Power of Two Online teaches the skills you’ll need to have difficult conversations.
-As a Power of Two member, you’ll also get a marriage skills coach who can help you out along the way.
+As a Power of Two member, you’ll also get a relationship skills coach who can help you out along the way.
 Start your journey by joining the Power of Two Online to be sure you can move forward safely and successfully.

 Stage 3: Lay the foundation for rebuilding.

 After an affair, most people find it essential to get all of the facts out on the table.
 Telling and hearing the truth can be painful, like cleaning a dirty wound.
-Still, healing is easier if your spouse is able to tolerate the feelings of guilt and shame enough to level with you fully about the shape and size of the infidelity.
+Still, healing is easier if your partner is able to tolerate the feelings of guilt and shame enough to level with you fully about the shape and size of the infidelity.
 Lies can put a stick in the wheel of recovery.

 It’s important also to get the third party totally out of the picture.
 What does your partner need to do to be sure there is, to whatever extent possible, no further contact with that person of any sort?